-Since last fall’s announcement that we’ve decided to stay-put in Colorado for a while, we’ve been pretty busy.
-First and foremost, I (Justine) have returned to a full-time office job while Ryan has also increased his remote work hours back up to a full-time level.
-Outside of work we’ve made time to explore the Front … Continue reading What Are We Doing Now?
+Since last fall’s announcement that we’ve decided to stay-put for a while, we’ve been pretty busy.
+First and foremost, our professional lives have changed and we're both working in new(ish) ways.
+Outside of work we’ve made time to explore our local area.
+Hiking So far, we’ve taken a number of long day hikes in nearby … Continue reading What Are We Doing Now?

-Dear blog readers, we have something very big to share with you: After nearly two years of full-time travel, we've officially settled down again!
-Wait, what?
-The entire process of converting our bus into a comfortable home as well as the experience of living, working, and traveling on it full-time has been fantastic for us. … Continue reading BIG NEWS: We’re Settling Down
+Dear blog readers, we have something very big to share with you: After nearly two years of full-time travel, we're officially stopping in one place for a while.
+The entire process of converting our bus into a comfortable home as well as the experience of living, working, and traveling on it has been fantastic.
+It's … Continue reading BIG NEWS: We’re Taking a Break from the Road

 2017 Summer Recap Part Three In other posts on this blog, I've talked about how we try to use our bus' wheels to avoid extreme temperatures, so many of you may be wondering why in the hell we decided to drive back to Texas in the middle of July.
 Well, we were invited to attend … Continue reading Travelogue: From There to Texas